 Traditional on-premise PBX telephone systems call for hardware and physical equipment to be located in the organization’s building.
 A trained IT professional is in charge of installing and configuring the system.
 With this type of system, companies are responsible for upgrades and the maintenance of security patches and system services when problems arise.

-A virtual PBX system is managed by a VoIP service provider, like RingCentral.
+A virtual PBX system is managed by a VoIP provider for business like RingCentral.
 In this scenario, your provider is in charge of implementing cloud-based software and phone lines.
 As the world gets more and more mobile, this solution is becoming the standard for many businesses.
 After all, it is accessible from anywhere and uses an internet connection to keep your telecommunications lines connected.
 It allows employees in a company to receive calls on any phone, in any location.

 Advantages of Going Virtual